WebStandardsFuture/standards-of-behavior/README.md

 The undersigned agree with this policy.
 Feel free to add yourself via PR.

+  * Ben Goodger and Parisa Tabriz on behalf of the Google Chrome team
-  * The Chrome team (contacts: Chris Wilson, Chris Harrelson, Jeffrey Yasskin)
+  * The editors of this document (Chris Wilson, Chris Harrelson, Jeffrey Yasskin)
   * [Mike Taylor](https://github.com/miketaylr)
   * You?